 where in the first step we used the definition of correlation matrix, in the second step we used Lemma~\ref{prop:transfFGU} and in the last step we used the fact that the largest normal eigenvalues of an anti-symmetric matrix corresponds to the infinity norm of the matrix.
 Therefore, combining with \eqref{eq:trace_distance_lower_bound}, we have:

 Now, by applying Lemma~\ref{le:lbantisymm}, we have:

 where $\lambda(C)_{t+1}$ denotes the $t+1$-th smallest normal eigenvalue of a correlation matrix $C$.
 Since $\ket{\phi_t}$ is a $t$-compressible Gaussian state, its Gaussian dimension is $n-t$ (because of Proposition~\ref{prop:equiv}), hence its $t+1$-th smallest normal eigenvalue must be one.
-Therefore, the desired lower bound is obtained. \end{proof}
+Therefore, the desired lower bound is obtained by taking the minimum over $\ket{\phi_t} \in \mathcal{G}_t$ . \end{proof}